 Total cost: $15,926,340 | Direct beneficiaries: 341,231 | Indirect beneficiaries: 1,183,643

-Linking Survivors & Legislators The SI will involve participatory analysis of legislative gaps by women and girls at risk of violence and dialogue with legislators and oversight bodies for bridging the formal and customary justice systems and informing ongoing judicial reforms.
-This will ensure laws will protect all and leave no one behind.
+The Initiative involves participatory analysis of legislative gaps by women and girls at risk of violence and dialogue with legislators and oversight bodies for bridging the formal and customary justice systems and informing ongoing judicial reforms.
+This ensures that the law will protect all and leave no one behind.

-Mobilizing Communities for Change This SI will support gender-equitable norms, attitudes and behaviors, for healthy relationships, self-esteem and respectful masculinities through community level interventions involving parents, youth networks (Scouts, Youth Parliament) and faith-based groups.
-These will be complemented by mass media behaviour change communication products.
+This Initiative supports gender-equitable norms, attitudes and behaviours for healthy relationships, self-esteem and respectful masculinities through community-level interventions involving parents, youth networks (Scouts, Youth Parliament) and faith-based groups.
+These are complemented by mass media behaviour change communication products.

 The public and private sectors play an important role in transforming the way that workplaces engage with women at risk of violence and men, who are most often the perpetrators of intimate partner violence.
-The SI will facilitate workers to dialogue with employers, address legal gaps in labour laws and use the new international labour standard on elimination of violence and harassment (ILO Convention No. 190) to create workplaces free from VAWG.
+The Initiative facilitates workers to dialogue with employers, address legal gaps in labour laws, and use the new international labour standard on elimination of violence and harassment (ILO Convention No. 190) to create workplaces free from VAWG.

-Women & Girls at the Centre of Services The SI will improve the capacities of health and justice service providers to provide quality essential services and increase care-seeking.
-Involving survivors to improve internal case management systems will ensure data protects survivors and policies can better meet their needs.
-The approach will transform the power relationship between the institutions and clients toward more ethical and accessible services for all.
+The Initiative improves the capacities of health and justice service providers to offer quality essential services and increase care-seeking.
+Involving survivors to improve internal case management systems ensures data protects survivors, and that policies can better meet their needs.
+The approach transforms the power relationship between institutions and clients to ensure more ethical and accessible services for all.